-- Ask learners what each of these terms means and why these are important aspects of an M&E framework (see definition of terms below): - Baseline is the starting point for each indicator that allows you to measure progress.
-For example, one of your outcome indicators may be to "decrease the number of children detained by national police due to their alleged association with armed forces or groups."
-In order to determine your baseline, you could look at last year's records and find that there were 27 reported cases.
+Ask learners what each of these terms means and why these are important aspects of an M&E framework (see definition of terms below):

+- Baseline is the starting point for each indicator that allows you to measure progress.
+For example, one of your outcome indicators may be to "decrease the number of children detained by national police due to their alleged association with armed forces or groups".
+To determine your baseline, you could look at last year's records and find that there were 27 reported cases.
 This would then be the starting point that you would use as a reference to measure progress. - Targets are set goals for each indicator within a certain timeframe.
 These targets should be ambitious but also achievable.
-Using the same example, you may decide that you aim for your actions to result in a decrease in the number of children detained by national police due to their alleged association with armed forces or groups by 20 percent. - Assumptions are identifying factors that are outside the control of child protection staff but can determine the success or failure of a plan (note: this is related to your earlier risk assessment for the strategic plan.)
-For example, an assumption could be "the continued presence of the UN field mission" or "unimpeded access to certain actors or sites."
-It is important to monitor assumptions throughout the implementation of a plan in order to make adjustments as needed. - M&E workplan is your system to implement the M&E framework.
-This involves designating staff members to collect and analyze data on specific indicators, as well as tasks and timelines for implementation.
+Using the same example, you may decide to aim for a 20 per cent reduction in the number of children detained by national police due to their alleged associated with armed forces or groups. - Assumptions are factors that are outside the control of child protection staff, but which can determine the success or failure of a plan (note: this is related to your earlier risk assessment for the strategic plan.)
+For example, an assumption could be "the continued presence of the United Nations peace operation" or "unimpeded access to certain actors or sites".
+It is important to monitor assumptions throughout the implementation of a plan in order to make adjustments as needed. - M&E workplan is your system for implementing the M&E framework.
+This involves designating staff members to collect and analyse data on specific indicators, as well as tasks and timelines for implementation.
 Child protection teams should monitor progress on activities and outputs on a regular basis and review outcomes at least once a year as part of their annual reports.

-SLIDE 18: TAKEAWAYS
+Slide 18: Takeaways